Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

 ## Capturing the Return Value of Function Calls in Variables

-Let's recall our learnings from the `Return keyword` section of the previous Functions reading.
+Let's recall our learnings from the `return` keyword section of the previous Functions reading.

 <br>